{user_name}

 Manufacturing - Professional 3D printing

 All components with complex geometries were produced on a Bambu Lab X1E 3D printer.
-The carbon-fiber-reinforced filament used, PAHT-CF (high-temperature resistant nylon), is particularly durable and withstands high loads.
+The carbon-fiber reinforced filament used, PAHT-CF (high-temperature resistant nylon), is particularly resilient and withstands high loads.

 Manufacturing - CNC milling for highest precision

-To ensure perfect fit and minimize rework, all required wooden parts of the functional model were CNC manufactured and could be assembled with exact fit directly.
+To ensure the highest fit accuracy and minimize rework, all required wooden parts of the functional model were CNC-produced and could be mounted directly with precise fit.

 project radar demonstrator cnc millingproject radar demonstrator cnc milling cad drawing